 ESCAPE TO W HONG KONG

-Where vibrant and modern meets classic and colonial, where the pleasures of the east come together like the harmony of the yin and yang, where one of Asia's most important financial centres overlooks the hustle and bustle of Hong Kong's street markets.
+Where vibrant and modern meets classic and colonial, where the pleasures of the east come together like the harmony of the yin and yang, where the financial centre overlooks the hustle and bustle of Hong Kong's street markets.
 Part sophisticated metropolis, part cultural epicentre and a total feast for the senses; you'll find it all in Hong Kong.

 ELEMENTS HONG KONG

-Launch a stone as far as you can, and chances are you’ll probably hit a marginally irritated commuter in the city’s most lavish lifestyle shopping mall.
-The proverbial stone’s throw away, Elements at Kowloon Station offers a one stop shop for all things luxury fashion.
+Launch a stone as far as you can, and chances are you’ll probably hit a marginally irritated commuter in the city’s lifestyle shopping mall.
+The proverbial stone’s throw away, Elements at Kowloon Station offers a one stop shop for all things.
 A place where fashion infuses with art, and the elements of wood, water, fire, earth, and metal intertwine to provide a shopping experience that touches all of your senses.

 REACH FOR THE SKIES AT sky100